 The department will continue CWD monitoring efforts as before.
-After the full implementation of electronic registration, some registration stations may be maintained throughout the state specifically for the purposes of collecting CWD samples as well as other biological data to assess deer herd health.
+With full implementation of electronic registration, some sampling stations may be maintained throughout the state specifically for the purposes of collecting CWD samples and other biological data to assess deer herd health.
 The department will continue to offer free testing for CWD on a voluntary basis in 2015.
 Hunters can search for a nearby CWD sampling station on the DNR website.

 Are there any restrictions about crossing state lines or transporting a deer harvested in a CWD affected county out of a CWD-affected county?

-The restrictions on moving deer from a CWD affected county are the same as the rules that had been in place the past few years regarding moving deer from the former CWD Management Zone.
-The head and spinal column cannot be moved any farther than an adjacent county outside the CWD affected area unless the carcass is taken to a licensed meat processor or licensed taxidermist within 72 hours.
-Anyone wanting to transport a deer from a CWD affected area out-of-state should contact the state the deer will be transported to as to determine what restrictions exist regarding the transport of deer in the other state.
+Yes, restrictions are in place to prevent the spread of CWD from affected areas to disease-free areas.
+The head and spinal column cannot be moved any farther than an adjacent county outside a CWD-affected area unless the carcass is taken to a licensed meat processor or licensed taxidermist within 72 hours.
+Anyone wanting to transport a deer from a CWD-affected area out-of-state should contact the state the deer will be transported to as to determine what restrictions exist regarding the transport of deer in the other state.

 - Electronic registration

-Is electronic registration be available to hunters in 2014?
+Will electronic registration be available to all hunters in 2015?